Bible Presbyterian Church: Origin

-Two main issues made the existence of these factions within the Orthodox Presbyterian Church evident.
-The first had to do with a classic Reformed piety over against a piety of fundamentalism.
-It came down to a conflict over the use of alcoholic beverages.
-The "orthodox" side condemned drunkenness, but nevertheless did not agree that Scripture required Christians to totally abstain from drinking alcoholic beverages, while the "Bible" side asserted that the Bible prohibited the consumption of alcohol entirely (see also Christianity and alcohol).
+Two main issues made the existence of these factions within the OPC evident.
+One issue had to do with a conflict over the use of alcoholic beverages.
+The OPC condemned drunkenness, but nevertheless did not agree that Scripture required Christians to totally abstain from drinking alcoholic beverages, while the BPC (according to the prevailing conservative cultural view of Prohibition) asserted that the Bible prohibited the consumption of alcohol entirely (see also Christianity and alcohol).
+The BPC of the 21st Century holds to the same biblical view as the OPC that alcohol is permitted in moderation.

+The second issue was over eschatological liberty.
+The Bible Presbyterians were concerned about a growing movement to scrutinize ministers with a premillennial eschatology.
+Premillennialism stems from a literal reading of Matthew 24, Daniel 7, and Revelation 20.
+The amillennialism of the OPC is a less-literal reading which often takes eschatological passages figuratively.
+On one side the BPC ministers thought liberalism came from a loose reading of Scripture.
+And on the other the OPC sensed a theological error that could lead to liberalism.
+Both sides sensed a growing disunity.
+Though the IBPFM, the mission agency that caused the original split with the PCUSA, was chaired and run by premillenarists, missions was not the main concern of the theologians at Westminster Seminary.

-The second issue was over faithfulness to covenant Theology versus the toleration of dispensationalism.
-Those on the "Bible" side had come to tolerate, and even use, the popular Scofield Reference Bible whose notes taught the theological system called dispensationalism, rather than covenant theology historically held by most Calvinist churches.
-Scofield's notes were under considerable criticism by faculty members of Westminster Theological Seminary, who led the "orthodox" faction.
-Historic premillennialism was tolerated within the Orthodox Presbyterian Church, yet the dispensational form of premillennialism was considered to be serious error.
-Those who came to call themselves "Bible Presbyterians" saw the serious criticisms against Scofield's notes as a swipe against historic premillennialism itself, rather than merely the dispensational form of premillennialism, and wanted the freedom to use the Scofield Reference Bible.
-The formal exodus of Bible Presbyterian churches came about in 1938, only two years after the forming of the Orthodox Presbyterian Church, immediately after the failure of Rev. Milo F. Jamison, a dispensationalist, to be elected Moderator of the General Assembly.
-The split was not on unkind terms, as was the case with the original split with the PCUSA.
-The Bible Presbyterian Church has always maintained the unity of the covenant of grace (a decidedly non-Dispensational position), and, in later years, passed resolutions against Dispensationalism in its annual Synod meetings.
+Another aspect of this eschatology conflict is the commitment to reformed covenant theology versus the toleration of dispensationalism.
+Those on the BPC side had come to tolerate, and some used, the popular Scofield Reference Bible, whose notes taught a theological system called dispensationalism.
+Covenant theology is the main view held by most Reformed churches.
+Scofield's notes were under considerable criticism by faculty members of Westminster Theological Seminary, who led the OPC.
+The OPC considered the dispensational form of premillennialism a serious error.
+Many in the BPC saw the criticisms against Scofield's notes as a swipe against historic premillennialism itself.
+Many more churches joined the BPC in 1938.
+One contributing factor of the exodus was the failure of Milo F. Jamison, a dispensationalist, to be elected Moderator of the General Assembly.
+The Bible Presbyterian Church has always maintained the unity of the covenant of grace (a decidedly non-dispensational position), and, in later years, passed resolutions against dispensationalism in its annual Synod meetings.
+The BPC is now in formal fraternal relations with the OPC, and many of these theological differences have been resolved.